jweckstr/helsinki_building_age/README.md

 An interactive map visualizing building age in Helsinki.
 See the city developing from 1812 to 2012.

 Based on "helsinki-orto" by Juha Yrjölä.
-Currently uses WFS and geolocation services from original application.
+Uses geolocation services from original application and WFS from author's server.

 Installation
 ------------